ApolloScapeAuto/dataset-api/3d_detection_tracking/readme.md

 ## Evaluation
-eval.py is the evaluation code.
-Here gtPath is (label) and dtPath is (Your detection/tracking result)
+eval.py is the evaluation code. gtPath is (label) and dtPath is (Your detection/tracking result).
+Here we have not provide sample label data.
+You may use traing label and data, but we encourage user to submit result directly to apolloscape website to get a score.

 ```
 # export NUMBA_ENABLE_CUDASIM=1